jnewcs/hogar-nazaret/README.md

   Server running... press ctrl-c to stop.
 ```

 If it works properly, you now can preview the site at http://127.0.0.1:4000.
 If the `serve` command is still running and you make a change, you can see that change reflected locally at http://127.0.0.1:4000 once the build finishes.
+Every time you change something, it might take `7+` seconds for the build to finish and for you to be able to see the change in the browser.

 ### Preview content locally to mimic "Staging" environment
 We currently use [Forestry.io](https://forestry.io/) as our content management system (CMS).
 Within our CMS, we can preview content before commiting the changes to the `master` branch which will change https://hogarjesusdenazaret.org.
 We call this our "Staging" environment.
 If you want to view the "Staging" environment locally, you can run this command: